ljstaib/news-analyzer/README.md

 Phase 1: Completed.
 Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.

-Phase 2: In progress.
+Phase 2: Mostly done.
 Working on integrating my modules to be a RESTFUL system.
 Currently I have made a simple website that you can add and look at a sample users and files list.
+The users and files data pulls from MongoDB.

 Phase 3: In progress.
 Please see NLP_analysis.py for the ConvertFilesToText() function.
 I can currently convert from TXT and PDF files.
 2/25: Turned extra newline characters into only one for converted PDFs.
 I will continue to edit PDF conversion.

-Phase 3 Deliverable 1: Data storage defined in DataStorageStrategy.pdf.
+Phase 3 Deliverable 1: Completed.
+Data storage defined in DataStorageStrategy.pdf.
 Code has started to be updated to incorporate MongoDB.
+Please see NewsAnalyzerDemo3_1.mov for a demonstration of my current API.
+Data is pulled from MongoDB.

 Phase 1:
 --------------------------------------------------------------------------------------------------------------------------------